Switch Stacking Explained: Basis, Configuration & FAQs

 How Does Switch Stacking Work?

-The switches in a stack are stacked together via DAC cables, optical transceivers or specialized stacking cables.
-In this switch stack, there are two main roles: stack master and stack slaves.
-Stack master is the core switch to manage other stack members and it stores the running configuration files for the whole switch stack.
+Stackable switches are connected via DAC cables, optical transceivers or specialized stack cables.
+There are two main roles: stack master and stack slaves.
+Stack master is the core switch to manage other stack members and it stores the running configuration files for the whole switch stacking.
 Generally, except for the stack master, the other switches in a stack are called stack slaves.

-Users can log in to the stack system through the master switch, and perform unified configuration and management on all member switches of the stack system.
-If the master switch fails, the stack system will be switched for a period of time and a new master switch will be selected among the slave switches.
+Users can log in to the stack system through the master switch, and perform unified configuration and management on all member switches of the switch stacking system.
+If the stack master fails, the stack system will be switched for a period of time and a new master switch will be selected among the slave switches.

-The number of switches in a stack varies from models to vendors.
+The number of switches in a stack varies from model to vendor.
 For example, FS S3900 series switches support up to six switches stacking together.
-However, no matter how many switches group into a stack, there is always a stack master that is assigned to control the operation of the switch stack.
-After stacking is enabled, users can manage and maintain the switch stack by performing in the master.
+However, no matter how many switches are grouped into a stack, there is always a stack master that is assigned to control the operation of the switch stacking.

-There are two typical stack connection topologies, namely chain topology and ring topology.
+There are two typical switch stacking topologies, namely chain topology and ring topology.
 Both have their own advantages and disadvantages.

-In a chain topology, the first and last stack members do not need to be physically connected, suitable for relatively long distance stacking.
-However, if a stack link fails, the stack splits.
+Chain topology: The first and last stack switches do not need to be physically connected, which is suitable for relatively long-distance stacking.
+However, if a stack link fails, the whole stack will split.

 How to Configure Switch Stacking?